 If you want to hire a car, check out our page on car rental in Lisbon, which includes advice on where to hire a car in the city, some car rental companies to compare prices from, and things to know when hiring a car in Portugal – for instance, why it’s best to get a Via Verde toll transponder from your rental car company.

 There is a direct regional service from Lisbon Oriente Station in Parque das Nações to Tomar that takes about 2 hours.

 You can also take the faster Intercidades from Lisbon Oriente Station to Entroncamento, and then change to the Regional to Tomar – the entire trip may take 1h40.

 Take a direct bus from Lisbon to Tomar with Rede Expressos.
 It will get you there in one hour and 45 minutes.
 From Sete Rios bus terminal (metro’s blue line), buses to Tomar depart from 7am onwards.
 However, schedules may not always be very convenient for tourists.

 There are a few lodging options in and around Tomar if you decide to spend the night.
 See the best offers on booking.com.

-The town centre has a number of nice restaurants.
-Two of the most popular centrally located restaurants in Tomar are the Tabuleiro (Rua Serpa Pinto) where you can try the arroz de peixe (rice with fish and shrimp), and the Taverna Antiqua (Praça da República, 23) that serves food with a medieval theme.
+Tomar has a number of nice restaurants in the town centre.
+Two of the most popular are the Tabuleiro (Rua Serpa Pinto) where you can try the arroz de peixe (rice with fish and shrimp), and the Taverna Antiqua (Praça da República 23) that serves food with a medieval theme.